NetComposer/nksip/doc/guide/concepts.md

 A _SIP transaction_ is a piece of state created by a SIP endpoint acting as a client when the request is sent, and it is destroyed soon after a final response is received, or it is created by a SIP endpoint acting as a server when a request is received, and it is destroyed after a final response is sent.
 Among other things, transactions take care of message retransmissions automatically.

 Most SIP requests are usually sent and received inside transactions, but in some cases it makes sense to send or receive requests without a corresponding transaction.
 As no additional state is stored, the application scales better.
 NkSIP request generating functions such as `nksip_uac:invite/3` or `nksip_uac:options/3` always use transactions.
-But you have the option to process incoming requests statelessly, mainly for failed authentication responses (or to test the maximum speed NkSIP is able to process messages).
+But you have the option to process incoming requests statelessly (using responses `process_stateless`, `reply_stateless` or `proxy_stateless` in your `sip_route/5` callback function), mainly for failed authentication responses (or to test the maximum speed NkSIP is able to process messages).
 They are also used if you decide to behave as a _stateless proxy_ for any incoming request.

 If transactions are no used, retransmissions and forked responses will not be detected, and they will look like brand new requests to the application.
 NkSIP won't send retransmissions either.